 While Botox is very safe, there is the possibility of side effects, most of which are avoidable.
 Botox injections can cause hematomas, which is a fancy word for bruises, in your facial muscles.
 Bruises, and the swelling that comes with them, keep the Botox protein from being absorbed effectively.

 How can you avoid bruising and swelling post-treatment?
 Don’t drink alcohol!
-That’s because if you drink after Botox, you’ll be unconsciously using a blood thinner which can lead to bad bruising and swelling.
+That’s because if you drink after Botox, you’ll be unconsciously using a blood thinner, which can lead to bad bruising and swelling.

-Alcohol also is a vasodilator, which means it both relaxes and expands your blood vessels.
+Alcohol is also a vasodilator, which means it relaxes and expands your blood vessels.
 That’s why you can feel warm or blush after drinking.
 While it’s fine on most days, it’s not okay when you’re being treated with Botox.
 Just like blood-thinning medicine is contraindicated for Botox, so is alcohol.

-How Long After Botox Can You Drink alcohol?
+How Long After Botox Can You Drink Alcohol?

-Doctors generally recommend that you avoid drinking alcohol for at least 6 hours – and preferably 2 days – after your Botox treatment.
+Doctors generally recommend that you avoid drinking alcohol for at least 6 hours – and preferably two days – after your Botox treatment.
 We suggest waiting two full days before drinking again since you otherwise risk unpleasant side effects.

 Can You Drink Wine After Botox?